 For an interest only mortgage, your monthly payments will only cover the interest on your mortgage balance.
 The capital you owe (i.e. the amount you borrowed) will not go down and you will need to repay this in full at the end of your mortgage term.
 This means you will need to make a separate investment or combination of investments to generate the capital required, and you will also need to prove that you can afford to do this.
 You should bear in mind that the value of investments can go down as well as up and you may not get back the original amount invested.
 For an interest only mortgage, the lender will need to see your plan for repaying the loan when the interest only period ends.
 If you fail to generate enough to repay your mortgage by the end of the mortgage term, you may be forced to sell your property.

 With an interest only mortgage, you must be able to demonstrate how you will repay the capital sum at the end of the term.
-Many landlords will opt for an interest only mortgage to make a larger monthly profit on the rent, as opposed to being mortgage free at the end of the mortgage term.

-Costs involved
+Costs involved Consumer